Venzory/Venzory/docs/architecture/STYLE_GUIDE.md

 ## Typography

-Remcura uses **Plus Jakarta Sans** as the primary font family, loaded via Google Fonts in `app/layout.tsx`.
+Venzory uses **Plus Jakarta Sans** as the primary font family, loaded via Google Fonts in `app/layout.tsx`.
 The font is applied globally through the body element.

 ## Component Organization